 Thrustmaster Control Panel Settings

 While it is possible to set the steering angle in-game, GRID doesn't have a Soft Lock feature, so the wheel will keep turning past the usable angle.
 Since the steering angle is so small, you frequently hit the max lock, and turning past it does not feel good.
-You can fix this by setting the steering angle in the Thrustmaster Control, which will provide the soft lock.
+You can fix this by setting the steering angle in the Thrustmaster Control Panel, which will provide the soft lock.

 I use a very small steering angle for this game.
 This is not a serious simulator by any means.
 It is designed to be played with this small steering angle and actually works very well.
 You can raise the steering angle if you like (I would go no higher that 360°), but I think you will find that it just makes the steering feel sluggish, without adding any real benefits.